 As summer begins and farmer markets open, peppers will become more and more available.
 The colors are so wonderful and the flavor so fresh!
 Gluten & Dairy Free Sausage and Peppers pulls together very easily, yet packs a big punch of summer flavor for you to enjoy.

-Our family likes Sausage and Peppers served on it’s own with a salad, or over baked sweet potatoes, rice, quinoa, polenta or gluten free noodles.
+Our family likes Gluten & Dairy Free Sausage and Peppers served on it’s own with a salad, or over baked sweet potatoes, rice, quinoa, polenta or gluten free noodles.
 Sausage and Peppers also makes a great dinner sandwich when served on grilled or toasted gluten and dairy free buns (such as Noah’s Rolls).

-The recipe is slightly different than the one posted on Simply Gluten Free to be more in keeping with how I make it for my family and to add freezer instructions so I can have this on hand whenever we are ready for a nibble.
+The recipe is slightly different than the one I posted on OAMM to be more in keeping with how I make it for my family.
 Enjoy!

 - 4 gluten & dairy free Italian sausage links (chicken, turkey or pork)